A Brief Biography

 Jack Hrkach (Actors Equity, Screen Actors Guild) has performed in Washington, D.C., at the Folger Theatre, the Kennedy Center's Eisenhower Theatre, the Source Theatre, and Maryland's Olney Theatre; at Florida's Caldwell Theatre Company; and at the nearby Cortland Repertory Theatre, among other theaters.
 He has recorded over 100 "Talking Books" for the Library of Congress, and was a Russian linguist in the U.S. Air Force during the Vietnam War.

 In midlife he received a Ph.D. in theater from the City University of New York, where he specialized in early American drama.
 In 1990 he began a career at Ithaca College, where he has taught Introduction to Theater, Theater History, Contemporary Developments, and upper-level seminars in Theaters of Diversity in the United States, European and Russian Avant-Garde Theater 1890-1940, and Theater in the U.S. between the Wars at Ithaca College.
 He also has been pleased to coordinate the B.A. degree program in drama since his first year at Ithaca.
-Jack takes a special interest in International Programs, and since its inception in 2000 the has taken students already on their way to London for the fall semester of their Junior year to the Edinburgh Festival, which has been great fun.
+One of his many pleasures in that regard has been to shepherd the B.A. seniors on the week known as Field Studies in New York City, when any senior who wants can enjoy panels and chats with alums, four or five plays and the pleasure of getting to know Manhattan.
+Jack has always taken a special interest in International Programs, and since its inception in 2000 he has brought students already on their way to London for the fall semester of their Junior year to the Edinburgh Festival, which has been tremendously rewarding.
 The tradition will continue, he hopes, indefinitely.
 He has sponsored two excellent international students (one from Romania, one from Japan) in their one-year studies at Ithaca, and has been mentor to Tamar Bokuchava, a visiting scholar from the Republic of Georgia, in her search to learn more about American theatre and theatre training.